moosetechnology/moosetechnology.github.io/_drafts/2021-06-23-towards-analyzing-typescript.md

 There's also a very cool [visualization of TypeScript ASTs](https://ts-ast-viewer.com/#), which will be useful for understanding and debugging.

 Designing a new meta-model for TypeScript is definitely not trivial, because it requires a deep understanding of the language.
-On the other hand, once a meta-model exists, it's easy to *generate* using FamixNG domain-specific language.
+On the other hand, once a meta-model exists, it's [easy to *generate* using FamixNG domain-specific language](https://modularmoose.org/moose-wiki/Developers/CreateNewMetamodel).

-Pragmatically speaking, do we need a perfect model of TypeScript to analyze it?
+Pragmatically speaking, do we need a *perfect* model of TypeScript to analyze it?

 ## abap2famix

-> "All models are wrong, but some are useful." --[maybe not](https://en.wikipedia.org/wiki/All_models_are_wrong) George Box...
+> "All models are wrong, but some are useful." --[maybe not George Box](https://en.wikipedia.org/wiki/All_models_are_wrong)

-By searching the web for TypeScript and Moose I discovered a GitHub project called [pascalerni/abap2famix](https://github.com/pascalerni/abap2famix).
+By searching the web for TypeScript and Moose, I discovered a GitHub project called [pascalerni/abap2famix](https://github.com/pascalerni/abap2famix).
 It is an [ABAP](https://en.wikipedia.org/wiki/ABAP) importer (written in TypeScript) that models ABAP projects using [FAMIX 3.0 (compatibility meta-model for Java)](https://www.researchgate.net/publication/265428652_MSE_and_FAMIX_30_an_Interexchange_Format_and_Source_Code_Model_Family).
 Java and ABAP are indeed different languages, but perhaps the differences are not so important if we want to do some static analysis?
 Seems like a pragmatic approach!